moraleida/wordpress-nlp-tools/README.md

 ### This plugin is a Proof of Concept and not ready for production

+## What does it do?
+This plugin creates a custom Ingestor in your Elasticsearch cluster, prepared to process the `post_content` from your posts using Open Source machine learning models created by the contributors to Apache OpenNLP.
+It also modifies your index mapping to account for the new entities extracted.

+With the standard installation instructions, it will look for names of people and places, as well as dates, in any text processed, and save them to the Elasticsearch document representing your post.
+If the `sync_to` filter in step 4 is used, the entities extracted are saved back to the WordPress database as taxonomy terms and/or post meta.

+## What does it not do?
+- It does not train any Machine Learning models using your data.
+- It does not process your data in the webserver where WordPress is running.

+This plugin is just a connector, Elasticsearch is doing all the heavy lifting.

 ## Requirements:
 - Elasticsearch 6.2.2+ running in a server you can install the models to
 - ElasticPress